b-charles/pigs/smartconfig/README.md

 #### Struct

 The package handle structs and pointers to struct.
 Of course, the input of the method `Configure` should be a pointer so it has to be settable, and each field name should starts with an upper case for the same reason.
-Each field can be annoted with the tag `config` wich can defined the key to use (relative or absolute, see [the `Get` method of `NavConfig`](#inspectors)).
+Each field can be annotated with the tag `config` which can defined the key to use (relative or absolute, see [the `Get` method of `NavConfig`](#inspectors)).
 If no tag are found, the field name in lowercase is used as a relative sub key.
 The configurer search for each field which parser or configurer has to be used and can be called recursively.

 #### Slices